project-ocre/project-ocre.github.io/docs/quickstart/firmware/hardware.md

 ## Steps

-### **1. Install Dependencies and the Zephyr SDK**
+### **1. Install Dependencies and Zephyr SDK**

-Complete the [Install dependencies](https://docs.zephyrproject.org/latest/develop/getting_started/index.html#install-dependencies) section from the Zephyr [Getting Started Guide](https://docs.zephyrproject.org/latest/develop/getting_started/index.html#getting-started-guide).
+Complete the [Install dependencies](https://docs.zephyrproject.org/3.7.0/develop/getting_started/index.html#install-dependencies) and the [Install the Zephyr SDK](https://docs.zephyrproject.org/3.7.0/develop/getting_started/index.html#install-the-zephyr-sdk) sections for your host operating system from the Zephyr (v3.7.0) [Getting Started Guide](https://docs.zephyrproject.org/3.7.0/develop/getting_started/index.html#getting-started-guide).

 {: .note}
-For the following steps we recommend using a Python virtual environment like [venv](https://docs.python.org/3/library/venv.html).
+Currently the Ocre runtime is built on Zephyr `3.7.0`.
+As a result, the links in the above section reference `v3.7.0` documentation and not the *latest* documentation.
+It is advised to follow the links in this guide to ensure compability with your device.

 ### **2. Install WEST**